woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 In that moment we no longer see the tape as reality because we are seeing it as merely a tape, as merely a program.
-Since the purpose of a tape is to present itself as reality, the instant its lack of reality is exposed the program simply stops running.
+Since the purpose of a tape is to present itself as reality, the
+<u>instant</u> its lack of reality is exposed the program simply stops
+running.
 The tape disappears.
-The program, the tape, the act, the number, the thought — whatever we want to call it — -just goes back to where it came from.
+The program, the tape, the act, the number, the thought — whatever we want to call it — just goes back to where it came from.
 In that instant of awareness there is no mind anymore; there is only Being.